kubernetes/community/contributors/devel/sig-testing/flaky-tests.md

 addressing them, either by fixing them or quarantining them off the critical path.

-The project has a "zero-flake" policy, jobs must not automatically retry on test failures, this was effectivily implemented and announced in 2019, [No more ginkgo.flakeAttempts=2 for e2e tests as of 2019-12-13](https://groups.google.com/g/kubernetes-dev/c/NNmEGUsJObg/m/dmI2mVc_AAAJ)
+The project has a "zero-flake" policy.
+Test jobs must not automatically retry on test failures.
+This was announced and implemented in effect from 2019:
+[No more ginkgo.flakeAttempts=2 for e2e tests as of 2019-12-13](https://groups.google.com/g/kubernetes-dev/c/NNmEGUsJObg/m/dmI2mVc_AAAJ)

 For more information about deflaking Kubernetes tests, you can watch: